-A Skylink shuttle leaves to Cork city from the airport every half hour.
-There are also city buses that depart from the airport to the city.
-There are also taxis and rental cars available at the airport, and it takes about 25 minutes to reach the city centre.
+There are city buses that depart from the airport to the city centre as well as to Parnell Place Bus Station, the main bus station for Cork city.
+There are also taxis and rental cars available at the airport, and it takes about 20 minutes to reach the city centre.

 Cork Airport Taxis: the taxi fares above are intended as a guideline only.

 We are looking for contributors for our Cork travel guide.
 If you are a local, a regular traveller to Cork or a travel professional with time to contribute and answer occasional forum questions, please contact us.